 The individuals were tested on muscular force, physical work capacity, forced vital capacity (FVC) and expiration volume.
 No noteworthy variations were identified.

-Up to the early Eighties scientists and researchers agreed on the fact that the use of cannabis amongst sportspeople had more dangerous aspects than advantages, today however, it is used entirely or in single extracts, like CBD, to soothe pain, contrast inflammatory states or the search for a moment of relaxation after an intense race.
+Up to the early Eighties scientists and researchers agreed on the fact that the use of cannabis amongst sportspeople had more dangerous aspects than advantages, today however, it is used entirely or in single extracts, like CBD, to soothe pain, contrast inflammatory states or a moment of relaxation after an intense race.

 Wada, CBD isn’t doping